mit-6861/MIT-6861.github.io/_pages/syllabus.md

 If any particular homework assignment is **late beyond three unexcused days, it will not be accepted or graded.** The grade will be 0%.

+### <font color="#5B90E0">GUEST LECTURE WRITE-UPS (10% + EXTRA CREDIT)</font>
+We have an exciting line-up of 6 guest lectures for this iteration of the class!
+For each guest lecture, you will be asked to write up a couple of paragraphs on the guest lecture, in particular:
+- What you learned in the lecture
+- Any thoughts/questions you had for the speaker.

+Guest lecture attendance is required!
+Each reflection will count for 2% of the grade (2% extra credit).

+There is a writing assignment for 6 guest lectures, each of which will be worth 2%.

+<font color="#5B90E0"><b>RESEARCH PAPERS:</b></font>
+Although we don't grade your reading of research papers, you should be heavily skimming and reading research papers throughout the semester.

-### <font color="#4ECD59">RESEARCH PROJECT (40%)</font>
+### <font color="#4ECD59">RESEARCH PROJECT (50%)</font>
-Throughout the semester, students will **work in groups of three or four** on a research project of their choosing.
+Throughout the semester, students will **work in groups of three** on a research project of their choosing.
 To help facilitate ideas for projects, we will maintain an on-going, collaborative list from all students.

 **Project assessment (percentages listed below are out of the total course grade):**
 - Phase 0: Individual Ideas (1%)
-- Phase 1: Proposal (5%)
+- Phase 1: Proposal (9%)
 - Phase 2: Related Work + Introduction (ungraded)
 - [OPTIONAL] Self-/peer- check-in (ungraded)
-- Phase 3: Paper Progress: Introduction + Related Work + Baseline Results (4%)
+- Phase 3: Paper Progress: Introduction + Related Work + Baseline Results (5%)
 - Phase 4: FINAL DELIVERABLES:
-  - research paper (5-8 pages for groups of 3 students; 6-8 pages for groups of 4 students) (25%)
+  - research paper (5-8 pages for groups of 3 students; 6-8 pages for groups of 4 students) (30%)
   - presentation of your slides (5%)
   - code (ungraded)
   - [OPTIONAL] Self-/peer- check-in